Synergistic Small Worlds that Drive Technological Sophistication: Framework and data

 \section{Framework and data}

-Let us provide a succinct description of the methodology and the data employed in our analysis, and leave more specific details for \autoref{sec:methods}.
-Broadly speaking, our method seeks to estimate the mutual information between pairs of inputs in a given industry (from IO tables), and decompose their contribution to the output into different modes of information sharing.
-We focus on a particular mode known as \textit{synergistic information}, i.e., the information cannot be obtained from any of the inputs alone but only exists as a virtue of the interaction between the inputs.
-Using this information, we measure the degree of synergy between the inputs and estimate a \textit{synergy score}.
+Let us provide a succinct description of the methodology and the data employed in our analysis while leaving more specific details for \autoref{sec:methods}.
+Broadly speaking, our method seeks to estimate the mutual information between pairs of inputs in a given industry (from IO tables).
+Then, it decompose their contribution to the output into different information-sharing modes.
+We focus on a particular mode known as \textit{synergistic information}, i.e., the information that cannot be obtained from any of the inputs alone as it exists as a virtue of their interactions.
+Using this type of information, we produce a \textit{synergy score} capturing how complementary are certain inputs in a production process.

-A higher synergy score means that input interactions produce more novel information during the production process.
+A higher synergy score means that input interactions produce more novel information.
+Novelty, in turn, relates to the degree of sophistication of the output.
 This interpretation aligns with the established notion of a recombinant process generating novel outputs.
-Thus, we take an interpretative leap and claim that the synergy score quantifies technological sophistication.
-In other words, an industry that exhibits higher synergy scores should have a more sophisticated technology underlying its production process.
-This is our main conjecture, and we provide evidence to support it in the later sections of this paper.
-Furthermore, we explore the estimated synergistic interaction networks to learn new and more nuanced insights about the nature of technology.
+Thus, our synergy score provides a measure of technological sophistication that is explicit about the numerous interactions between inputs and outputs.